ScottyLabs/otterhound/README.md

 Profile name: scottylabs
 ```

-5. Log in to SSO using the profile you just created: `aws sso login --profile scottylabs`.
+5. Set up the AWS profiles for each environment: `./scripts/setup-accounts.sh`.

 > [!WARNING]
 > If AWS opens the browser but gets stuck loading, try copying the URL and opening it in another browser, like Safari.